RiDeag/Stilig/README.md

  Important
 -----------

+* This is my fork of [RiDeag][1]'s excellent CSS style for 4chan

-* This style is written for, and will only work with ccd'0s 4chanX fork available [here] [1].
+* This style is written for ccd'0s 4chanX fork available [here] [2].

 * To get the board links to display properly, use the custom navigation found in the advanced section of the settings.
-Click [here] [2] for an example.
+Click [here] [3] for an example.

 * In order to get the "+" (All boards toggle) after BOARDS you must have "toggle-all" in the Custom Board Navigation.